Signs and Risk Factors of Gestational Diabetes Women Need To Know

 4. Abdominal fat

-If you’re one who has had abdominal fat previously, then you’re also at risk.
+If you have had abdominal fat previously, then you’re also at risk.

 5. Gestational diabetes in previous pregnancy